simulation-tree/unmanaged/README.md

 class or the `Allocation` type have their addresses tracked.
 And exceptions can be thrown when attempting to access addresses belonging to freed/unallocated memory.

-Those thrown exceptions will also contain stack traces, at the cost of runtime efficiency.
+These thrown exceptions will also contain stack traces, at the cost of runtime efficiency.
-This can be disabled with the `#IGNORE_STACKTRACES` flag.
+Use the `#IGNORE_STACKTRACES` flag to disable this.

 When compiling with a release profile, these checks are dropped.
-The executing program is instead expected to always maintain the the arguments written with C# code.
+The executing program is instead expected to perfectly maintain the arguments written with its C# code.
 Allocation tracking can be reenabled with the `#TRACK_ALLOCATIONS` flag.

 ### Final leak guard